 Marcus Braz

-The Ambassador Award is given to an administrator, dietitian, etc., who demonstrated commitment to the CDM, CFPP credential and supports the nutrition and foodservice department leader through mentoring.
+The Ambassador Award is dedicated to an industry colleague, such as an administrator or dietitian, who demonstrates continuous commitment to the CDM, CFPP credential through mentoring and support of the nutrition and foodservice department leader within their facility.

 Student of the Year Award